MarcDestefanis/kubernetes-workshop/README.md

 > https://code.visualstudio.com/docs/azure/kubernetes

 Open Visual Studio Code, go to `Code>Preferences>Extensions` And search for Kubernetes.
-Then install the Microsoft Kubernetes extension,.
+Then install the Microsoft Kubernetes extension.

 ## Run a French bakery